Copeland Roberts

 • What is the postage cost?

-Postage and handling are a flat $20.
-Insurance is recommended for lots over $500 and is charged at 0.5% of the lot value.
+Postage and handling are a flat $25, regardless of number of lots purchase.
+Insurance is recommended for lots over $500 and is charged at 2% of the lot value.

 Still have a question?